top of page

 Our Catholic values are at the heart of all we do, and are attractive to those of a strong Catholic faith, other faiths, and no faith at all.
 We have a rich heritage of welcoming applications from all families who commit to support the values of the school and the traditions and ideals of the Catholic Church.
 While the majority of our families are Catholic, a significant proportion are not; all have found a welcoming home.

-As is currently the case, occasional places may become available further up the School.
+Occasional places may become available further up the School.
 Boys will be evaluated as they are now to ascertain the suitability of the school for their needs, socially and academically.

-What sort of curriculum will be taught?
+What sort of curriculum is taught?

-For EYFS (Reception), boys will focus on literacy and numeracy each morning with afternoons dedicated to a rich curriculum of humanities and science, movement, singing, music, drama, art, crafts, team-building, and PSHE.
+For EYFS (Reception), boys focus on literacy and numeracy each morning with afternoons dedicated to a rich curriculum of humanities and science, movement, singing, music, drama, art, crafts, team-building, and PSHE.

-As boys progress into Years 1, 2 and 3, they will still focus on literacy but will spend progressively more time on science, French, history, geography, RS, ICT, music, drama, and games.
-As they move into Year 5, they will study Latin and boys may opt for Greek from Year 6.
+As boys progress into Years 1, 2 and 3, they still focus on literacy but will spend progressively more time on science, French, history, geography, RS, ICT, music, drama, and games.
+As they move into Year 5, they study Latin and boys may opt for Greek from Year 6.

 5 Wetherby Place is across a road from 6 Wetherby Place – how will safety be maintained?